What is orthodontics?

 Yes, you should continue to see your general dentist every six months for cleanings and dental checkups.

 Your First Visit

 Your initial visit to our office is very important to us.
 It gives us the opportunity to get to know each other and determine what you hope to accomplish with your smile.
-During this visit, Dr. Ward will answer questions that you may have such as the type of treatment needed, when it should start, and the estimated treatment time.
+During this visit, the doctor will answer questions that you may have such as the type of treatment needed, when it should start, and the estimated treatment time.
 If treatment is needed, you will be able to discuss fees and payment options before treatment begins.